-For detailed information on our test results, visit our web site at www.winnipeg.ca/waterandwaste/pdfs/test_results.pdf
+For detailed information on our test results, see www.winnipeg.ca/waterandwaste/water/testresults.stm

 Do we meet the Canadian drinking water quality guidelines?

 Yes, most of them.
 There are more than 80 guidelines for drinking water quality.
 Winnipeg supplies good quality drinking water, and usually meets these guidelines.
 However, we are not always able to meet the guidelines for turbidity, odour and trihalomethanes (TRY-hal-oh-meth-aynes).